 In Sinha’s ML works we confront a world just outside of our understanding, a cloud of ideas and concepts that nonetheless remain connected to our innermost impulses.
 An idea of technology as cultural practice and an embrace of criticism and criticality as part of a process of true techno-optimism.

 His audio and audiovisual works and performances using machine learning and AI have been shown at NeurIPS, the Museum of Contemporary Art (Toronto), Poesiefestival Berlin, the Royal Anthropological Institute’s 2022 Conference “Anthropology, AI and the Future of Human Society”, and Prefix Gallery Toronto, among other venues.
 He is one of 3 coordinators of the newly founded Studio for Creative AI at Toronto Metropolitan University.

 Sinha is a signatory to the AI Decolonial Manyfesto.

 [This research is] at its heart about expanding the conversation around storytelling and ways in which we communicate culture.
 It’s also very directly about questioning what we consider to be valid systems of knowledge, and why and how that validity has been and continues to be assigned, and by whom

 Listen to an interview on Wave Farm discussing this approach with NAISA’s artistic director Darren Copeland.

-An upcoming conversation with Shanti Pillai on Sinha’s approach to AI in storytelling and cultural transmission will be featured in Theatre Journal (link updated soon), published by Johns Hopkins University Press.
+A conversation with choreographer and academic Shanti Pillai on Sinha’s approach to AI in storytelling and cultural transmission is featured in Theatre Journal, published by Johns Hopkins University Press.